unexist/blog/_drafts/logging-vs-tracing.md

 #### Mapped Diagnostic Context

-Modern logging libraries support the usage of a [MDC][] to automate this e.g. via [filters][], [interceptors][] or even [aspect-oriented programming][].
+Modern logging libraries support the usage of a [MDC][], which allows to add information via static methods to a thread-based context.
-The [MDC][] allows to add information via static methods to a thread-based context and a properly configured logger is able to pick it up and include in the next log messages until you remove it
+If your logger is configured correctly, this information is automatically added to the next log messages until you remove it again:
-again:

 ###### **Logging.java**`
 ```java